askhelmut/ionic-simple-datepicker/README.md

 <link href="bower_components/ionic-simple-datepicker/dist/ionic-simple-datepicker.css" rel="stylesheet">
 ```

++ Dont forget to include other needed dependencies like Angular, momentJS and maybe Ionic

-+ Depending on if you want to use Ionic or not, inject the `'ionic-simple-datepicker'` or `'simple-datepicker'` module into your app.
++ Depending on if you want to use Ionic or not, inject the `ionic-simple-datepicker` or `simple-datepicker` module into your app.

 >
 ``` JavaScript